-Often found rolling around alongside dumplings on a dim sum cart, this leafy green with a thick stem is a staple Chinese dish that can easily be made ahead.
+Often found rolling around on a dim sum cart, this leafy green broccoli with a thick stem is a staple Chinese dish that can easily be made ahead of time.

 Many a fruit and vegetable are one color on the outside and white on the inside.
 These white cucumbers are actually “white” inside and out, like a vampire avoiding daylight.